Particl-Community/academy/guides/guide_mp_setup_installation.rst

 		.. attention::

    		 NEVER download Particl clients from 3rd party websites!
-Bad actors are constantly trying to distribute malware-infected versions of popular :term:`cryptocurrency <Cryptocurrency>` wallets with the goal of stealing your funds!
-Always download from official sources only.
+Bad actors are constantly trying to distribute malware-infected versions of popular :term:`cryptocurrency <Cryptocurrency>` wallets to steal your funds!
+So always download from official sources only.

 Installation process
 --------------------